 The construction of any structure consists of several different phases that come together collectively.
 Before a crew can lay the foundation, hoist beams, or install drywall, designers and builders confront a series of stages.
 The first phase in this process is the ideation and design stage.

 Shop drawings (sometimes called detail drawings) contain the specifications for the precise requirements that steel fabricators will use.
 It is a fabricator's job to form the particular steel beams needed.
 (These beams are also called pieces.)
 A full set of shop drawings extensively and exhaustively lays out the specifications of each piece and how it should be fabricated and formed at the shop.
 Detailers specify everything.
 They indicate which materials must be used, the dimensions of each piece, and other essential attributes.
-If the fabricator will need to weld, bolt, paint, or apply specific surface preparations, that is designated in the structural steel details as well.
+If the fabricator will need to weld, bolt, paint, or apply specific surface preparations, that is also designated in the structural steel details.

 After the fabricators form the steel beams, the pieces travel to the construction site.
 Here, contractors and builders require the other set of structural-steel drawings.
 These are typically referred to as erection drawings.
 At construction sites, erectors do the heavy lifting.
 They hoist and insert beams and other steel pieces into their correct locations in the building.
 Erection drawings detail precisely how the erectors should go about this process.